Term By Term: A How-To Guide

 On/Residence (R) = In Residence

-During On/Residence (R) terms, you are in residence in Hanover and taking courses, or studying for Dartmouth credit on an Off-Campus or Exchange Program.
+During On/Residence (R) terms, you are in residence in Hanover and taking courses, or studying for Dartmouth credit on a Faculty-Directed Off-Campus Program ("O" term) or an Exchange Program ("X" term).

 You are REQUIRED to be "IN RESIDENCE" for one summer term* AND all three terms of your first year as well as two terms of your senior year.